 For students who declared the major prior to the Fall 2015 semester, please review prior program requirements in the archived online Course Catalog or speak with an academic advisor.

-The International Relations major requires introductory courses in three fields to provide a solid interdisciplinary base on which to build a more specialized course of study.
+The International Relations major requires 3 introductory courses (9 credits) in three fields to provide a solid interdisciplinary base on which to build a more specialized course of study.

-- MAX 132 Global Community, or ANT 185 Global Encounters: Comparing World Views & Values Cross-Culturally
+- MAX 132 Global Community or ANT 185 Global Encounters: Comparing World Views & Values Cross-Culturally (3 credits)

 To be eligible to declare the undergraduate major in International Relations, students must achieve a grade of ‘B’ or better in at least one of these required introductory courses, taken at Syracuse University.